manuel-192/m-repo-info/README.md

 antergos-maur | A selection of AUR packages | [antergos-maur](../../../antergos-maur)
 antergos-mup | Packages to update some Antergos packages | [antergos-mup](../../../antergos-mup)

+The following three steps
+1. edit /etc/pacman.conf
+1. install gpg keys
+1. update system

-The following instructions show how to get started with the repos.
+show how to get started with the repos.

 ## Edit /etc/pacman.conf
 Add all (or a selection) of the following repo definitions: